scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

-## DNS Service Binding (SVCB)
+## Name Resolution and DNS Service Binding (SVCB)

-The DNS Service Binding {{?RFC9460, Section 14.3}} allows a dedicated SCION Service Parameter to be specified.

-Service Parameters allow the specification of alternative IP addresses or other parameters (such as ISD/AS numbers) for a given URL.
-This would be more elegant than using DNS TXT records.
+In current deployments, SCION addresses are added to TXT records.

 Example of current entry:

     $ dig +short ethz.ch TXT  | grep scion
     "x-sciondiscovery=8041"
     "scion=64-2:0:9,129.132.230.98"

+The DNS Service Binding {{?RFC9460, Section 14.3}} allows a dedicated SCION Service Parameter to be specified.

+Service Parameters allow the specification of alternative IP addresses or other parameters (such as ISD/AS numbers) for a given URL.
+This would be more elegant than using DNS TXT records.

 With SVCB this may look like this for https: